-HIGH-RESOLUTION FLUX-BASED LEVEL SET METHOD\
+HIGH-RESOLUTION FLUX-BASED LEVEL SET METHOD

-PETER FROLKOVIČ AND KAROL MIKULA
+PETER FROLKOVIČ\ AND KAROL MIKULA

 Abstract.
-A new high-resolution flux-based finite volume method for general advection equations in nondivergent form including a level set equation for moving interfaces is introduced.
-The method is applicable to the case of nondivergence free velocity and to general unstructured grids in higher dimensions.
-We show that the method is consistent and that the numerical solution fulfills the discrete minimum/maximum principle.
+A new high-resolution flux-based finite volume method for general advection equations in non-divergent form including a level set equation for moving interfaces is introduced.
+The method is applicable to the case of non-divergence free velocity and to general unstructured grids in higher dimensions.
+We show that the method is consistent and that the numerical solution fulfils discrete minimum/maximum principle.
 Numerical experiments show its second order accuracy for smooth solutions as well as for solutions with discontinuous derivatives and on general unstructured meshes.
-Numerical examples for passive transport and shrinking of dynamic interfaces, including examples with topological changes, are presented using locally adapted two-dimensional and three-dimensional grids.
+Numerical examples for passive transport and shrinking of dynamic interfaces, including examples with topological changes, are presented using locally adapted 2D and 3D grids.

-${\bf Key}$ words. level set method, finite volume method, high resolution, evolving interfaces, unstructured grids
+Key words. level set method, finite volume method, high-resolution, evolving interfaces, unstructured grids